MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 ## Overview

-During the ingestion process Kusto attempts to optimize for throughput by batching small ingress data chunks together as they await ingestion.
+During the ingestion process, Kusto attempts to optimize for throughput by batching small ingress data chunks together as they await ingestion.
-This sort of batching reduces the resources consumed by the ingestion process, as well as does not require post-ingestion resources to optimize the small data shards produced by non-batched ingestion.
+This sort of batching reduces the resources consumed by the ingestion process, and doesn't require post-ingestion resources to optimize the small data shards produced by non-batched ingestion.

-There is a downside, however, to performing batching before ingestion, which is the introduction of a forced delay, so that the end-to-end time from requesting the ingestion of data until it is ready for query is larger.
+There is a downside, however, to doing batching before ingestion, which is the introduction of a forced delay, so that the end-to-end time from requesting the ingestion of data until it's ready for query is larger.

 To allow control of this trade-off, one may use the [`IngestionBatching`](batching-policy.md) policy.
 This policy gets applied to queued ingestion only, and provides the maximum